MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 Estimated time to complete this lab: **60** minutes.

 <a name="#Exercise1"></a>
-## Exercies 1: Create a machine with Windows Server 2012 and run R job. ##
+## Exercise 1: Create a machine with Windows Server 2012 and run R job. ##

 1. You need to login to [Windows Azure Management Portal]（http://manage.windowsazure.com） to get start.